-Butterfly Valley or Kelebekler Vadisi in Turkish is the home of the diverse butterfly species and unique holiday destination for the travelers.
+Butterfly Valley or Kelebekler Vadisi in Turkish is the home of the diverse butterfly species and unique holiday destination for the travellers.
 This valley is a corner of heaven where green and blue meet, where you will throw yourself into the lap of nature who has managed to remain virgin, still in 2020.
-However, if you don’t like the cliche words and definitions I can define Butterfly Valley to you more briefly.
+However, if you don’t like the cliche words and definitions, I can define Butterfly Valley to you more briefly.
 It is a magnificent natural beauty that has preserved itself among the high hills in the village of Faralya in Fethiye.
 Butterfly Valley bought by the Anatolian Tourism Development Cooperative in 1987 from the Faralya villagers and declared as a first-degree natural site on February 8, 1995.
-This is the most important reason that the valley still remains protected.
+This is the essential reason that the valley remains protected.

 Where is The Butterfly Valley?

 Well, Butterfly Valley is located on just about 8 km south of the Oludeniz.
 But it is not very simple to go there.
 Butterfly Valley is not a place that you can just get in your car and go to your hotel.
 The only way to go there is to use the ferries departing from Oludeniz.
 Of course, there are some alleys that go to the valley from the main road, but they are too dangerous.
 Also, it is not possible to get down with your luggage.